Aleksanderro/Aleksanderro/README.md

 Hi there!
 Rookie in IT world.
-Looking for new challenges as a Python data scientist/Engineer.
+Looking for new challenges as a Python data scientist/engineer.
 Starting with scikit-learn and Keras.
-Learning TensorFlow to create a self-learning smart Home from my dreams.
+Learning TensorFlow to create a self-learning __smart home__ from my dreams.
-Working around Arduino as a hobby inventor and electrical engineer.
+Also working with __Arduino__ as a hobby inventor and electrical engineer.

 <!---
 Aleksanderro/Aleksanderro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.